OctoPrint/venv-tool/README.md

 ```
 curl -LO https://get.octoprint.org/octoprint-venv-tool
 ```
-Then use with `python3 octoprint-venv-tool`.
+Then use with `python octoprint-venv-tool`.

 ## Usage